nddeluca/fits_canvas/README.md

 The default scaling of the image is linear, and the default color is grayscale.
 The height is set by using the intial width to keep the same aspect ratio.

-Also, note the canvas does not have to be the same size has the fit image.
+Note: The canvas does not have to be the same size as the fit file image.
-The fits image will be scaled down or up to fit the canvas.
+The fits image will be scaled down or up to fit the canvas when drawn.

 Example of this usage:
 ```coffeescript